LOOKING FOR ASSISTANCE

 For Questions about the program we have a:

-Moving and you are on SNAP, TANF or Medicaid?
-Update your address at YES.NM.GOV, call 1-800-283-4465, go into your local Income Support Division office, fax to 1-855-804-8960, or via mail to Central ASPEN Scanning Area (CASA) PO Box 830 Bernalillo, NM 87004.
+You can update your address at YES.NM.GOV, call 1-800-283-4465, go into your local Income Support Division office, fax to 1-855-804-8960, or via mail to Central ASPEN Scanning Area (CASA) PO Box 830 Bernalillo, NM 87004.

 What is SUN Bucks?

-SUN Bucks, also known as Summer EBT (S-EBT), is a new federal program that helps families by giving them money to buy groceries during the summer when children are not in school.
-Starting summer of 2024, families that qualify for this program will get $120 for each child that’s part of the program.
+SUN Bucks, also known as Summer EBT (S-EBT), is a federal program that helps families by giving them money to buy groceries during the summer when children are not in school.
+Starting summer of 2026, families that qualify for this program will get $120 for each child that’s part of the program.
 This money will be on a card that works like a debit card (called an EBT card).
 Parents can use this card to buy healthy food at places like grocery stores, farmers markets, and some online retailers.

 Who is eligible for SUN Bucks?